Liang-ZX/SkillDiffuser/README.md

-# SkillDiffuser on LOReL Compositional Tasks for LOReL
+# SkillDiffuser on LOReL Compositional Tasks

 This is a part of the official PyTorch implementation of paper: